-The Amash Files is a podcast that follows the campaign of Congressman Justin Amash as he seeks the presidency of the United States.
+The Amash Files is a podcast that follows the campaign of Congressman Justin Amash as he seeks a seat in the Senate in the state of Michigan.

-We will follow Justin all the way up to when he assumes the presidency on January 19, 2021.
+We will follow Justin all the way up to his swearing in January of 2025.

 Eric Larson, MD